CKWS-FM: Conversion to FM and format changes

-As of 2007, CFFX was carrying an oldies format.
+As of 2007, CFFX was carrying an oldies format as Oldies 960.
 In April 2007, CFFX applied to move to FM, and was given approval by the CRTC on August 28, 2007.
 In September, CFFX began testing at 104.3 FM playing a wide variety of different music formats.

 On October 15, 2007, CFFX moved from 960 AM to 104.3 FM, adopting an adult contemporary format as Lite 104.3.
 Because of CRTC regulations, oldies was not yet allowed on FM radio, necessitating a change of formats.
 At midnight on the evening of January 14, 2008, the AM frequency began a final test of their equipment using their 10,000 watt daytime directional antenna.
 At the top of each hour, on both AM and FM stations, a special announcement was broadcast, followed by special test material, including morse code and sweep tones.
 This lasted for several minutes before returning to regular programming.
 This test was repeated again at 1:00 AM and 2:00 AM.
 The 960 AM signal was turned off at 6:00 AM EST on January 15, 2008.

 On August 19, 2010, after the CRTC allowed oldies on FM radio, the station changed its format back to a classic hits format, as well as changing its call sign to CKWS-FM, regaining the CKWS calls it lost back in 1987 as an AM station.

 On February 24, 2014, the station flipped back to adult contemporary as Hits 104.3.
 On February 13, 2015, the station rebranded to 104.3 Fresh Radio and changed its format to hot adult contemporary.

-On April 1, 2016, Shaw Media was sold to Corus Entertainment.
+In July 2024, as a result of company-wide cuts by Corus Entertainment, CKWS and CFMK laid off the entirety of their local airstaff.
+They were replaced by voice tracked talent from other markets.
+Corus stated that the voice tracked content would remain locally relevant to Kingston.